Dwight

 Month 2-3: Refinement

-• Refine category structure based on actual use
+• Refine your library structure based on actual usage patterns

 Month 4+: Optimization